Pichitphong Choeichiu

-Pichitphong Choeichiu (พิชิตพงษ์ เฉยฉิว, born August 28, 1982) is a Thai retired professional footballer who plays as a midfielder currently head coach for Thai League 3 club Muang Loei United.
+Pichitphong Choeichiu (พิชิตพงษ์ เฉยฉิว, born August 28, 1982) is a Thai professional football manager and former player, who is the assistant coach of BG Pathum United.

 Club career

 He previously spent his youth career with Suphanburi Sports College between 1997 and 1999 before moving to Krung Thai Bank /Bangkok Glass in 1999.
 The midfielder was promoted to the first team in 2002, and the club won two consecutive titles, in 2002–2003 and 2003–2004.
 Krung Thai Bank /Bangkok Glass also took part in the AFC Champions League three times between 2003 and 2008 but never progressed further than the group stage.
 After the championships in 2003 and 2004 the club finished empty-handed for the next four seasons, through 2008, which was Pichitphong's last season with Krung Thai Bank.
 He made 116 appearances and scored 39 goals for the club.
 In 2008, Phichitphong moved to former Thai Division 1 League champions Muangthong United.
 He won the Thai Premier League title twice with the Twin Qilins, in 2009 and 2010, and also won more silverware.

 In December 2021, Pichitphong announcing his retirement from football at the age of 39, being played in the last game in the match with Chiangmai on the night of 8 December 2021.